Skip to main content

 Program low risk designation:

-1. CVAD grant managers will use discretion if technical assistance or on-site visit is warranted.
+1. Grant Coordinators will use discretion if technical assistance or on-site visit is warranted.

 Appeal Process

 Subrecipients have the right to appeal their risk assessment decision.
 To file an appeal, the organization’s authorized official must send an email to the VSS Administrator stating he/she wishes to appeal the risk assessment decision and detail the reasons for the appeal as well as provide additional documentation to substantiate his or her reasons to appeal.
 Subrecipients must appeal within 7 days of receipt of notice of risk assessment designation.
-The VSS Administrator, in conjunction with the CVAD Director will accept, reject or negotiate the appeal and will respond to the appeal within 7 working days.
+The appeal will be accepted, rejected or negotiated within 7 working days.

-If the appeal is accepted, CVAD will complete a new risk assessment and offer a revised risk assessment designation and subsequent monitoring plan.
-If the appeal is rejected, CVAD will notify the organization and will work with the organization to address its concerns as outlined in the appeal.
-If the appeal is negotiated, CVAD and the organization will work together to potentially change some issues outlined in the appeal, while holding firm, other issues and concerns from the subrecipient.
+If the appeal is accepted, grant coordinators will complete a new risk assessment and offer a revised risk assessment designation and subsequent monitoring plan.
+If the appeal is rejected, staff will notify the organization and will work with the organization to address its concerns as outlined in the appeal.
+If the appeal is negotiated, staff and the organization will work together to potentially change some issues outlined in the appeal, while holding firm, other issues and concerns from the subrecipient.
 If appropriate, the risk assessment designation will change.

 Each risk assessment decision and each appeal are to be considered on a case-by-case basis, while maintaining integrity and fairness throughout the process.
-The determination of the CVAD Director or VSS Administrator will be final step in the appeals process.
+The determination of the appeal is the final step in the appeals process.

 back to top